tim-smart/livestore/contributor-docs/rfcs/0002-commands.md

 3. **Server Validation:** On sync, send Commands.
 The server executes them.
 4. **Reconciliation:** The server sends back the *actual* resulting events.
 The client discards its provisional events and replaces them with the authoritative server events.

+### Trade-offs

+- Lost decision context: Cannot prove what client believed when it queued a command.
+The "why" is lost
+- Cascading failures: If cmd1 fails, cmd2 (based on cmd1's optimistic result) likely also fails
+- Less autonomy: Clients make requests, not decisions.
+Nothing is real until server confirms
+- Rejection handling complexity: Need robust UX for "your action from 2 hours ago was rejected"
+- Server dependency for truth: Offline work is always tentative.
+Extended offline = large uncertainty

 ### The Semantic Tension: "Facts" vs. "Rebase"

 LiveStore describes events as the "source of truth"—immutable facts.
 The rebase operation contradicts this: